AGILITY

 Wendy Benson

 Wendy started with a love of dogs from an early age.
-At 17 she began her dog obedience career with SOATC.
+At 17 she began her obediene career with SOATC.
+She owned and competed with GSD’s At this time, the club got its first agility equipment, (nothing like the equipment we have now!)

 Wendy ‘had a go’ at agility but decided it would never take off and much preferred obedience!!